Claudiodong/Adaptive-signal-processing-and-machine-intelligence/README.md

 ## Notes

-- Public reports and personal submission files are intentionally excluded.
 - Generated result images and relevant datasets are included for reproducibility.
 - The CNN dataset in `coursework/cw4/Task2/Task4_CNN_data.mat` is large and may take time to clone.
-- Author labels in code headers have been normalized to `Claudio Dong`.

 ## Author